Incentive Award Program It Pays to be Cal-bred!

 Although maiden claiming races will not qualify for the above described bonus, the tracks will increase the bottom level California-Bred or Sired maiden claiming price in the South from $40,000 to $50,000.
 Along with the increased protection/value of these horses, the purse will also be elevated to reflect the raise.
 Horses which break their maiden for $50,000* in these races will now be eligible for Starter Allowance races for open $40,000 or less maiden claiming winners.

-Each fall, CTBA co-sponsors Cal Cup Day in conjunction with Santa Anita and it is held during the Fall meet at Santa Anita.
+Each year, CTBA co-sponsors Cal Cup Day in conjunction with Santa Anita.
 This celebratory event, inaugurated in 1990, is the highlight of the racing season for California breeders.
-This special day provides California breeders and owners an opportunity to showcase California's finest Thoroughbreds.
-Cal Cup also features an infield theme party, which includes a fantastic array of food, drink and entertainment in a festive atmosphere that everyone looks forward to each year with great anticipation.
+This special day provides California breeders and owners an opportunity to showcase California’s finest Thoroughbreds.
+Cal Cup also features a party, which includes a fantastic array of food, drink and entertainment in a festive atmosphere that everyone looks forward to each year with great anticipation.